timothyjellison/my-old-portfolio-blog/_posts/2017-08-24-timreadspoetry.md

 (The close runner-up in my search for the right Node-based blogging platform was Keystone.
 If you're not sold on Ghost, check Keystone out.
 What ultimately swayed me away was that Ghost had such close integration with Digital Ocean.)

 Now I had a clean slate.
-I surveyed my legacy posts in  Ghost's default Casper theme (oh, I just got the joke).
+I surveyed my legacy posts in  Ghost's default Casper theme (oh, I just got the joke 👻).
 Behold:

 ![](/images/New Design.png)